 Hike to the top!
 It is only one mile, and although it is a bit steep, it is a fun, short trek.
 If you aren’t feeling a hike, there is also a cable car option.
 From the top you can see the Atlanta skyline (I’ll admit, as much as I avoid cities, skylines are quite pretty) and the Appalachian Mountains.

-Snow Mountain Fun
+Snow Mountain Fun at Stone Mountain

 In winter, you can also go snow tubing!
 Before our big move to Colorado, getting to see snow – even fake snow – was a joyous occasion!
 I talked the hubby into taking me and two of my besties here for my birthday one year and we had a blast.